STANDARDS & BEST PRACTICES

 - Bandas

-The overall objective of the Eco-rating Scheme is to achieve highest levels of environmental, economic and social practices within the tourism industry for sustainable growth of the sector.
+The overall objective of the Ecorating Certification is to achieve the highest levels of environmental, economic and social practices within the tourism industry for the sustainable growth of the sector.
 Specific objectives of the Scheme include:

 - Promote and increase awareness of environmentally and socially sound business practices (educational/ change of attitude towards environmental governance and social responsibility).

-- Increase contribution of tourism to social development (developmental).
+- Increase the contribution of tourism to social development (developmental).

-- Increase contribution of tourism to conservation of the natural resources upon which each country’s tourism is dependent (conservation).
+- Increase the contribution of tourism to the conservation of the natural resources upon which each country’s tourism is dependent (conservation).

 - Improve destination image, thus potentially attracting more tourists (marketing advantage).